matthewsolc66/Barcode-Reading/Packaging Photo Sorter/README.md

 Organizes photos automatically by extracting Part Numbers (pattern `P####-#####`) and Serial Numbers (`S900` + 15 digits) from barcodes.
 Falls back to OCR if barcodes are weak.

-**Getting Started:** Download `Packaging Photo Sorter.zip` from the repository and extract it to wherever you want to keep the script files.
+**Getting Started:** Download `Packaging Photo Sorter.zip` from the [latest release](https://github.com/matthewsolc66/Barcode-Reading/releases/download/v1.0.0/Packaging%20Photo%20Sorter.zip) and extract it to wherever you want to keep the script files.

 ## What You Need
 - Visual C++ Redistributable (x64) — required for `pyzbar` barcode decoding: